'Chitty Chitty Bang Bang' actress Sally Ann Howes has died aged 91 - ExBulletin

-‘Chitty Chitty Bang Bang’ actress Sally Ann Howes has died aged 91

-ANGELS Sally Ann Howes, who played the role of a child actor before later starring in the 1968 film Chitty Chitty Bang Bang starring Dick Van Dyke, has died.
+LOS ANGELES Sally Ann Howes, who started out as a child actor before later starring in the 1968 film Chitty Chitty Bang Bang starring Dick Van Dyke, has died.
 She was 91 years old.

 Her son Andrew Hart Adler confirmed his mother’s passing in an interview with the Press Association on Wednesday.
-Her nephew, Toby Howes, said on Twitter that the family hoped Howes could last until the Christmas screening of Chitty Chitty Bang Bang, but said she ultimately passed away peacefully in her sleep.
+He said the family hoped Howes could last until the Christmas screening of Chitty Chitty Bang Bang, but the actor’s nephew said she ultimately passed away peacefully in her sleep.

 Howes’ cause of death has not been disclosed.